peteroupc/peteroupc.github.io/randomfunc.md

 [^77]: "Jitter", as used in this step, follows a distribution formally called a _kernel_, of which the normal distribution is one example.  _Bandwidth_ should be set so that the estimated distribution fits the data and remains smooth.
 A more complex kind of "jitter" (for multi-component data points) consists of a point generated from a [**multinormal distribution**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
 "Jitter" and bandwidth are not further discussed in this document.

-[^78]: A _discrete distribution_ is a distribution that associates a countable number of items with a separate probability per item.
-These items are usually integers, but they need not be.
-For example, the items can be non-integer values (for example, `x/y` with probability `x/(1+y)`) as long as the values can be converted to and from integers.
+[^78]: A _discrete distribution_ is a distribution that takes on values that can map to integers and back without loss.
+These values are usually integers, but they need not be.
+For example, the values can be non-integer values (for example, `x/y` with probability `x/(1+y)`) as long as the values can be converted to and from integers without loss.
 Two examples:
     - A rational number in lowest terms can be converted to an integer by interleaving the bits of the numerator and denominator.
     - Integer-quantized numbers (popular in "deep-learning" neural networks) take a relatively small number of bits (usually 8 bits or even smaller).
 An 8-bit quantized number format is effectively a "look-up table" that maps 256 integers to real numbers.